kevinfarrugia/react-recipes/recipes/error-boundaries.md

   // We also want to allow the user to recover from an error,
   // so we add a button in the fallback UI that resets the
-  // Error Boundary to its initial state (no error).
+  // error boundary to its initial state (no error).
   //
   // This causes it to try to re-render the child components
   // and hope they don't break again in the process.